GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/1.0/en.md

 ![Clicking on "View details" displays the documentation](../../images/releases/v1.0/pro-documentation-schema-configuration-modal.png)

-## The Settings page has tabs displayed vertically
+## The Settings page has been re-designed

 Due to the great number of modules in the plugin, the Settings page required several rows to display all tabs, which was not very polished.

-Now, the Settings page displays the tabs vertically, making it easier to browse them:
+Now, the Settings page organizes all modules into 2 levels, and displays tabs vertically, making it easier to browse them:

 ![Settings page](../../images/releases/v1.0/settings-page.png)